Microstructures in 3D printing: Tileability

 In order to be connectable, the set of nodes which are on the surface of the tile must be the same on every side.
 This means if two tiles are put together, the respective nodes must connect.
 The actual microstructure consists of these tiles which are connected through the nodes on the tile-surface.

 Shape optimization

-Geometry complexity in 3D printing requires the control of the material parameters and therefore their properties to produce microstructures which can achieve different behaviors.
+Geometric complexity in 3D printing requires the control of the material parameters and therefore their properties to produce microstructures which can achieve different behaviors.
 Shape optimization can perfectly improve stress concentration.
 Based on the assumption that curvature variation and negatively curved regions generated high stress regions, introduces a low dimensional parametric shape model to eliminate sharp concave corners, which supports minimization of maximal stress and an efficient implementation of printability constraint.
 Shape optimization is based on the thickness of the deposited material to reduce the stress concentration by first accurately representing shells in the shape of conic by the use of the CAD, and then derived by sensitivity analysis the stress required.